vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 below.
 When the destination sink finishes handling the event, a notification needs to be delivered to the source indicating the finalization status.
 Thus, the event needs to contain a reference to the source and a unique message identifier.
-Different sources will have varying requirements on the message identifier.

 ### Multiple sources to a single sink